Our Budget Planning

 Expense Pressures

 - Utilities will cost an additional $375,000 in 2023-24, and carbon tax will increase every year by $50,000 a year.
-Annually we spend ~2 million on utilities.
+Annually we spend ~$2 million on utilities.

 - Step and wage increases are estimated to cost 1.7 million; in 24-25, step and wage increases will cost an additional $927,000.

 - Residence's annual loss is estimated to be $235,000, 50% less than 2022-23.
+Occupancy is returning to normal.

 - Food Services' annual loss is estimated to be $100,000, 50% less than 2022-23.
+Work is ongoing to eliminate the loss in Food Services.

 Strategic Investments

-Increasing domestic and international student enrollment is still the greatest opportunity to grow the institution and positively impact the budget.
+Increasing domestic and international student enrolment is still the greatest opportunity to grow the institution and positively impact the budget.
 We continue to examine other ways to increase revenue, including land leases and capitalizing on the change to the investment policy.

 Ongoing Ways to Manage Costs